What is Speed Climbing?

 Is Speed Climbing For You?

 So what is speed climbing?
 It’s a race/event where climbers get to show off their speed and agility rather than strength or endurance (which is perhaps more typical of climbing competitions).
-Above, we have explained the basics of speed climbing.
-Speed climbing routes are standardized, so if you’re interested in speed climbing, the first step involves finding a gym that has a speed climbing wall (preferably one that meets international competition regulation standards).
+Above, we have explained the basics of it.
+Its routes are standardized, so if you’re interested in it, the first step involves finding a gym that has a speed climbing wall (preferably one that meets international competition regulation standards).
 If you choose to enter a speed climbing competition, be prepared to race side by side with some very fast climbers.
 If you can power your way up this 15-meter wall in five seconds or less, you might be a candidate for some serious climbing recognition!
 And with climbing set to be on the Olympic stage, a world record time might actually get you some serious international fame.